moardalla/hello-world/README.md

 Hey all,

 Marcus here.
-Just playing around with git
+Just playing around with git.
+Just a few changes added locally to test remote and local sync.